How to make and keep your New Year’s resolutions heading into 2022.

 - Don’t put unnecessary pressure on yourself.
 With the stress we’ve all had to deal with this year, the last thing we need is more pressure and expectations.

 - Try not to set the bar too high initially.
 It’s tempting to think of something big to achieve, but often smaller goals can provide just as much satisfaction.
-You might even just like to continue doing some of the things you started doing during lockdown.
+You might even just like to continue doing some of the things you started doing during last year's lockdowns.

 - Be patient with yourself.
 We all have lots going on in our lives, so don’t get too frustrated if ticking off your goals takes a bit of time.
 Delayed gratification is worth the wait!

-This year has thrown up plenty of challenges, but starting 2021 off with a few positive goals in mind can help you spring into the new year in style.
+Last year gave us plenty of challenges, but starting 2022 off with a few positive goals in mind can help you spring into the new year in style.

 For more VicHealth articles on how to look after your health into the new year, check out: